Detailed Guide for Biological Technicians in San Diego County

 In California, the number of Biological Technicians is expected to grow faster than average growth rate for all occupations.
 Jobs for Biological Technicians are expected to increase by 18.8 percent, or 2,400 jobs between 2014 and 2024.

-In San Diego County, the number of Biological Technicians is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Biological Technicians are expected to increase by 16.8 percent, or 450 jobs between 2012 and 2022.
+In San Diego County, the number of Biological Technicians is expected to grow faster than average growth rate for all occupations.
+Jobs for Biological Technicians are expected to increase by 18.2 percent, or 530 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|